Rothbury : Coquetdale ‘capital’

 There is an old Norse word ‘papi’ meaning ‘hermit’ which might offer an explanation, so perhaps there was once a hermitage here.
 A stone bridge at Pauperhaugh dates from 1862 and was built by the Duke of Northumberland.
 It carries a minor road across the Coquet.

 From Pauperhaugh the main road continues east through a hamlet called Prior’s Gate and about a mile from Pauperhaugh a road leads off south to Brinkburn Priory, an English Heritage property situated within a pretty wooded loop of the River Coquet.

 This was a priory of Augustinian canons founded in 1135 by William De Bertram, Baron Mitford.
-What makes this priory different from the remains of many other medieval priories in Britain is that it has a roof, as the priory was restored and a roof added in the 19th century.
+What makes this priory different from the remains of many other medieval priories in Britain is that it has a roof, as the priory was restored and a roof added in the nineteenth century.

 It was in 1858 that an architect, Thomas Austin, restored the priory’s church for the Cardogan family and the result is sympathetic to the building’s heritage.
 There was enough material available to affectively undertake a restoration so that architectural historian and critic Nikolaus Pevsner remarked: “…architecturally, in the proper sense of the word, nothing has been lost…”

 The Augustinian canons were not the first people to occupy this loop of the River Coquet.
 In earlier times it had been the site of an ancient camp.
 It is certainly a delightful spot.

 About half a mile east of Brinkburn, the Devil’s Causeway Roman road crossed the Coquet.
-This ancient road which is barely traceable in most places shoots off from the Hadrian’s Wall area near Corbridge in a north westerly direction across the full length of Northumberland towards the mouth of the Tweed where it can be traced to Spittal near the outskirts of Berwick.
+This ancient road which is barely traceable in most places shoots off from the Hadrian’s Wall area near Corbridge in a north easterly direction across the full length of Northumberland towards the mouth of the Tweed where it can be traced to Spittal near the outskirts of Berwick.

 Half a mile west of the point where the Roman road crossed the Coquet, the A697 Morpeth to Coldstream road now crosses the river at Weldon Bridge.
 Weldon was once a noted coaching stop: